L. T. C. Rolt: Cressy

-In 1936, Kyrle Willans bought back Cressy, which he had earlier sold, and several trips on the waterways convinced Rolt that he wanted a life afloat.
+In 1936 Kyrle Willans bought back Cressy, which he had earlier sold, and several trips on the waterways convinced Rolt that he wanted a life afloat.
 He persuaded Angela Orred to join him in this idyll.
-She was a young blonde in a white polo-necked sweater, who had swept into his garage in an Alfa Romeo in 1937 and been caught up in the vintage car scene.
+She was a young blonde in a white polo-necked sweater who had swept into his garage in an Alfa Romeo in 1937, and been caught up in the vintage car scene.
 Rolt bought Cressy from his uncle and set about converting her into a boat that could be lived on, the most notable addition being a bath.

-By the summer of 1939, Rolt and Angela decided to defy her father's reluctance and married in secret on 11 July.
+During the summer of 1939 Rolt and Angela decided to defy her father's objections and married in secret on 11 July.
 Work on Cressy was completed at Tooley's Boatyard in Banbury, and on 27 July Rolt and his wife set off up the Oxford Canal.